cockroachdb/docs/src/current/v23.2/read-committed.md

 Whereas `SERIALIZABLE` isolation guarantees data correctness by placing transactions into a [serializable ordering]({% link {{ page.version.version }}/demo-serializable.md %}), `READ COMMITTED` isolation permits some [concurrency anomalies](#concurrency-anomalies) in exchange for minimizing transaction aborts and [retries]({% link {{ page.version.version }}/transaction-retry-error-reference.md %}).
 Unlike `SERIALIZABLE` transactions, `READ COMMITTED` transactions do not usually return any serialization errors that require client-side handling.
 For more details, see [Differences from `SERIALIZABLE` in CockroachDB](#differences-from-serializable-in-cockroachdb).

 {{site.data.alerts.callout_info}}
 `READ COMMITTED` on CockroachDB provides stronger isolation than `READ COMMITTED` on PostgreSQL.
-On CockroachDB, `READ COMMITTED` internally [retries individual statements that encounter write conflicts]((#per-statement-retries)).
+On CockroachDB, `READ COMMITTED` internally [retries individual statements that encounter write conflicts](#per-statement-retries).
 This prevents anomalies within single statements.
 For complete details on how `READ COMMITTED` is implemented on CockroachDB, see the [Read Committed RFC](https://github.com/cockroachdb/cockroach/blob/master/docs/RFCS/20230122_read_committed_isolation.md).
 {{site.data.alerts.end}}

 ## Enable `READ COMMITTED` isolation